RICS Valuation Survey

 Are all your surveyors RICS surveyors?

 Yes.
 All the surveyors or firms listed on our site are RICS accredited - either AssocRICS, MRICS, FRICS, or RICS Regulated Firms.
-Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing service exclusively for groups of RICS Chartered Surveyors.
+Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing and administration service for individual RICS Surveyors.

-The outbreak of the novel coronavirus Covid-19 is significantly affecting the property market.
-On Wednesday 13th May 2020, the Government issued updated guidance which allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.
+The Covid-19 pandemic is significantly affecting the property market.
+In May 2020, the Government allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.

-At the same time, the Government also announced a Stamp Duty Holiday until the 31st March 2021 to help support the property market through the Covid crisis.
-This, along with pent up demand has resulted in a huge increase in the home moving market, and a very high demand for surveys.
+At the same time, the Government also announced a Stamp Duty Holiday until the 31st March 2021 to help support the property market through the Covid crisis, and this was extended until the end of June 2021.
+This, along with pent up demand, resulted in a huge increase in the home moving market, and a very high demand for surveys.

 Those surveyors that have suspended services will not be returned in search results, which means that you will often receive fewer results than in normal times, but those returned should still be carrying out surveys.